radian628/desmoscript/README.md

 ![A light gray box with a text input containing the text "http://localhost:3000", followed by a button containing the text "Recompile", followed by a filled checkbox labeled "Auto-recompile."](./docs/desmoscript-loader.png)

 4. Type some desmoscript code into a file.
-This will do as a proof of concept:
+This will do as a proof of concept.
+Make sure the file has the `.desmo` extension:

 ```desmo
 y = x ^ 2;